Mentorship

 The best time to start was yesterday.
 The second best time is now.
 Take one small action today.
 Post something.
 Reach out to someone.
 Write the first page.
 Momentum builds from motion.

-Got an Idea?
+Got an idea?

-I love hearing what people are working on or thinking about.
-Whether it's a half-baked idea or something you've been sitting on for years—reach out.
+I love hearing what people are working on, or thinking about.
+Whether it's a half-baked idea or something you've been sitting on for years, reach out.
+No idea is a bad idea.
+Sometimes you just need someone to bounce it off of.

-Let's Talktsommers@csusm.edu
+tsommers@csusm.edu